County needs help paying for trials in Ohio family massacre

-Ohio's attorney general says the state should cover the majority of the costs for prosecuting the four suspects in the slayings of eight people in an Ohio county.
+Ohio's attorney general thinks the state should cover the majority of the costs for prosecuting four suspects charged in the slayings of eight people.

-Officials in Pike County estimate they'll spend well over $1 million on the upcoming cases involving the 2016 killings of eight members of the Rhoden family
+While the trials are at least a year away, officials in rural Pike County estimate they'll spend well over $1 million on the cases involving the 2016 killings of the Rhoden family.

-State Attorney General Dave Yost said Thursday he doesn't want the costs to cripple the small county in southern Ohio.
+State Attorney General Dave Yost said Thursday that he doesn't want the costs to cripple the small county, which has an annual budget of $10 million.

-He feels the state should pick up all of the costs, outside of salaries for those handling the case.
+"It's a budget wrecker for a small town," Yost said.
+"Justice shouldn't be a matter of how much pocketbook you have."

 Sign Up and Save